soura-b/GitForCOVID/README.md

 # Motivation
 With second wave of COVID burning through India, many organization are responding by setting by hospitals.
-I learnt about one such organization, Doctors for You (https://doctorsforyou.org/), which has - as on May 09 2021 - set up 16 COVID hospitals.
+I learnt about one such organization, [Doctors for You](https://doctorsforyou.org/), which has - as on May 09 2021 - set up 16 COVID hospitals, and plans to double in 2 weeks.
+While they hasted to deploy people and resources, they also need agile, robust and cost-effective ways to organize information.

+# Need
 From a leader in this organization, I found out that these hospitals require the following:
 1. Supply chain management - for drugs
 2. Personnel management - for doctors, nurses and paramedics